DaisukeNagata/area_expansion/README.md

 # Introduction
 The strength of the function lies in being realized through Flutter's native features, making it easy for users to customize.
+Move the image within the area and zoom in with a slider.
+This allows developers to choose the timing for the UI UX.

 # Support Licence